Conservation Level

 What does this mean to you as a customer?

-The Milford Water Department at this time would like to Thank all of its customers for their cooperation in this matter and hope that by CONSERVING now we will not need to have a complete water restriction going forward.
+Milford Water Department would like to thank all of its customers in advance for their cooperation in this matter and will lift the Conservation Alert as soon as conditions allow.

 PLEASE VISIT THE WATER CONSERVATION PAGE FOR MORE INFORMATION.